allyourcodebase/SDL3/README.md

 * [ ] examples

 # Windows TODO
-* [ ] Vendor the dependencies that have characters in their paths that aren't supported on Windows
-* [ ] Consider doing the same for dependenies that have symlinks so that we don't have to tell people to enable dev mode on Windows
-  * If we do this, then clear the global and local cache and make sure it works after
 * [ ] Get building on Windows, make sure cross compile works both ways and resulting binaries work